-Through weekly module writing tasks and a set of three major assignments related to an inquiry-based research project, this course is intended to help students to develop
+Through weekly module writing tasks and a set of three major assignments related to an inquirybased research project, this course is intended to help students to develop

-- 1. an understanding of the purposes, genres, and conventions of academic writing; - 2. an effective writing process, with a range of strategies for developing research questions, finding information, exploring and organizing ideas, revising, and editing; - 3. skill in the information search (research) process, including competence in using search tools such as specialized online databases to locate relevant materials and skill in assessing the relative value of various kinds of research materials and sources; - 4. competence in writing academic papers, including proposals, summaries and critical reviews and analyses, reflective pieces, and research papers; - 5. competence in critically analyzing, using, and citing sources using APA format; - 6. competence in structuring papers effectively, formulating an effective thesis, writing an effective introduction and conclusion, developing arguments, and producing well developed, effectively focused, and coherent paragraphs with strong topic sentences; - 7. skill in conveying a professional tone while writing with clarity, precision, and conciseness and skill in editing to eliminate common writing errors.
+- 1. an understanding of the purposes, genres, and conventions of academic writing; - 2. an effective writing process, with a range of strategies for developing research questions, finding information, exploring and organizing ideas, revising, and editing; - skill in the information search (research) process, including competence in using search tools such as specialized online databases to locate relevant materials and skill in assessing the relative value of various kinds of research materials and sources; - 4. competence in writing academic papers, including proposals, summaries and critical reviews and analyses, reflective pieces, and research papers; - 5. competence in critically analyzing, using, and citing sources using APA format; - 6. competence in developing arguments and in structuring papers effectively. - 7. skill in conveying a professional tone while writing with clarity, precision, and conciseness and skill in editing to eliminate common writing errors.